adora0/gothcat.net/README.md

 ## Server configuration

-[gothcat.net](http://gothcat.net) is served using the Ubuntu Server 22.04 distribution of Apache 2.
+[gothcat.net](http://gothcat.net) is served using the Ubuntu Server 22.04 LTS distribution of Apache 2.

 To host the server, this repo should be cloned to `/var/www/html/gothcat.net`